 - Telephone Response Team Will be established to assist with the increased level of telephone traffic that can be anticipated in any major incident.
-The team will be sourced from available staff and will operate from the Administration Area adjacent to the main reception desk or in the Chapman Road Office.
+The team will be sourced from available workers and will operate from the Administration Area adjacent to the main reception desk or in the Chapman Road Office.
 The primary functions of the Team are to: - relieve call-handling pressure; and - process enquiries and pass critical messages to the IMT. - Corporate Communications Team Will initially consist of the CEO supported by the PA and will be augmented by Communications Officer as required to assist with monitoring media and collating requests and responses.
-The team will initially operate from CEO's office and may relocate to an alternate area as indicated in Table 5 for larger incidents.
+The team will initially operate from office marked on the diagram on page 80 (Admin Building 1st Floor) and may relocate to an alternate area as indicated in Table 5 for larger incidents.
 The members of this team may also reconfigure to form the nucleus of the Public Information Section for larger incidents.
-Primary functions of the Corporate Communications Team are to: - monitor and analyse media; - develop communication releases; and - manage and engage with key stakeholders. - HR Support Team Will be provided by the HR Manager and HR staff augmented with support from a designated Employee Assistance Provider (EAP).
-This team will operate from the Chapman Road leased offices.
-Primary functions of the Team are to: - manage enquiries from Emergency Contacts and Relatives of Port staff; - coordinate HR responses with contractor companies; and - coordinate welfare support to Emergency Contacts and staff.
+Primary functions of the Corporate Communications Team are to: - monitor and analyse media; - develop communication releases; and - manage and engage with key stakeholders. - HR Support Team Will be provided by the HR Manager and HR workers augmented with support from a designated Employee Assistance Provider (EAP).
+This team will operate from the 5 Chapman Road offices.
+Primary functions of the Team are to: - manage enquiries from Emergency Contacts and Relatives of Port workers; - coordinate HR responses with contractor companies; and - coordinate welfare support to Emergency Contacts and workers.